dlt-hub/vibe-hub/name_source/name_source-docs.md

 We’ll show you how to generate a readable and easily maintainable Python script that fetches data from name_source’s API and loads it into Iceberg, DataFrames, files, or a database of your choice.
 Here are some of the endpoints you can load:

-- Shipments: Handles operations related to the shipment details.
+- User Management: Allows operations related to users.
-- Quotes: Allows fetching of pricing and service quotes for shipping.
-- Tracking: Provides tracking information for shipments.
+- Database Management: Involves operations for handling databases.
+- Table Management: Encompasses actions on database tables.
+- Query Execution: Supports running queries against the database.

 You can combine these endpoints to build pipelines that extract structured content from Name workspaces at scale — via REST APIs or webhook ingestion.